Support programs for OS/360 and successors: IEBGENER

 It is also possible to attach files while sending the email from Mainframe.

 IEBIMAGE

-IEBIMAGE manipulates several types of definitions (AKA images) for the IBM 3800 laser printing subsystem and the IBM 4248 printer.
+IEBIMAGE manipulates several types of definitions (AKA images) for the IBM 3211 printer, IBM 3800 laser printing subsystem and the IBM 4248 printer.
 Common uses are for forms control buffers (FCBs), character arrangement tables, character definitions and images of forms to be printed on the output along with the text, for company logos to be printed on the page, or just to print 'graybar' pages (alternating gray & white horizontal backgrounds, to match the previous greenbar paper).
 With this utility, many different forms or logos could be stored as images, and printed when needed, all using the same standard blank paper, thus eliminating the need to stock many preprinted forms, and the need for operators to stop the printer and change paper.

 IEBISAM

 IEBISAM unloads, loads, copies and prints ISAM datasets.